ludwigpacifici/modern-cpp-font-lock/README.md

 ## Feedback ##

-Do not hesitate to ask questions or share suggestions - the package is fairly new.
+Do not hesitate to ask questions or share suggestions.

-Happy coding! :skull:
+Happy coding!

 [Lud](http://lud.cc)